kketevani/kkapanadze/content/maps/header/index.md

 ---

 <!-- this is a subheadline -->
- `I have created 3D maps of places where I have lived`:
+ `I have created 3D maps of places where I have lived`.
+ _note_: don't forget to zoom in 🙂

 ## [Georgia](https://drive.google.com/file/d/1HqhU_IM-ufU3EicYM9rO5oQtCC0u1PXy/view?usp=share_link)